-The term "toxic relationship" is not new; it has been used to describe unhealthy attachments for many years, It is a common, straightforward way to describe the dynamic associated with a relationship between two people, where one or both individuals are not getting what they need, and are being used or abused.
-One of the most toxic relationships and one that has become increasingly common to discuss, is a relationship that involves gaslighting.
+The term "toxic relationship" is not new.
+This concept has long been used to describe unhealthy attachments.
+Calling a relationship "toxic" is a common way to describe the dynamic of a relationship where one or both individuals are not getting what they need or are even being used and abused.
+A frequent aspect of the most toxic relationships, and one that has become increasingly visible in the discourse around relationships, is a phenomenon known as "gaslighting."

-Gaslighting is, in effect, the process of making someone feel as though they are crazy.
-The term was derived from a play and subsequent film that detailed the process of a man gradually suggesting to his wife that she has lost her mind, all in the name of having her committed, and taking possession of her money.
+Gaslighting refers to a form of manipulation that leads someone to question reality.
+This results in a distrust of one's feelings and memories.
+The term "gaslighting" was derived from a play and subsequent film that detailed how a man gradually led his wife to believe that she had lost her mind, all in the name of having her committed and taking possession of her money.
 The term comes from the husband's behavior in the film.
 Throughout the film, he is seen fiddling with the gaslights on their property, then acting as though the flickering lights are entirely in his wife's imagination.

-Gaslighting is not always intentional, though, and can be a behavior that is learned throughout childhood and perpetuated in adulthood.
-Often, gaslighting is attributed to romantic relationships, but virtually every relationship in existence can be affected by gaslighting.
-This includes friendships, familial relationships, workplace relationships, and even the relationship shared between a political figure and his or her constituents.
+Unlike in the film, however, gaslighting is not always intentional.
+It can even be behavior learned throughout childhood and perpetuated in adulthood.
+Often, gaslighting is attributed to romantic relationships, but virtually all relationships can be affected by gaslighting.
+This includes friendships, familial relationships, workplace relationships, and even the relationship between a political figure and their constituents.

 The Meaning Of Gaslighting And How It Affects You

 Why is gaslighting so important?
-Gaslighting amounts to psychological warfare, in that it can make you question your sanity, and can destroy your ability to tell fiction from reality.
-Gaslighting can create extremely unhealthy, co-dependent relationships that can feel impossible to get out of.
-Parents can gaslight their children, leaving lasting psychological scars, and romantic partners can gaslight one another, creating an unhealthy relationship dynamic.
-A boss can gaslight his subordinates, creating a dangerous and unhealthy workplace dynamic, or can keep a strict authoritarian reign over his employees through the use of ( intentional or unintentional ) gaslighting.
+Gaslighting can create extremely unhealthy, co-dependent relationships that may feel impossible to escape.
+Parents can gaslight their children, leaving psychological scars, and romantic partners can gaslight one another, creating an unhealthy relationship dynamic.
+A boss can gaslight his subordinates, creating a dangerous and unhealthy workplace dynamic, or keep a strict authoritarian reign over his employees using gaslighting (whether intentionally or unintentionally).

-Gaslighting is problematic because recovery from It can prove extremely difficult.
-Trust is usually eroded entirely-including trust in yourself.
-This can make identifying what is real and what is not nearly impossible, This leaves the victim making a slow, steady plod forward, with numerous setbacks and roadblocks in the way.
+Gaslighting is especially insidious because recovery from it can be difficult.
+Trust is usually completely eroded, including trust in yourself.
+This can make identifying what is real and what is not nearly impossible.

-Treatment can also be difficult because recognizing that you are gaslit is similarly tricky.
-Many people have developed such strong, unhealthy dependencies on their abusers that they are unable to recognize their behavior as inappropriate, dangerous, or abusive.
-Instead, they might feel grateful for even being able to keep the attention of someone, and will likely cling even more tightly to the relationship although there may initially be pangs of distrust, suspicion, or doubt, many people who continually gaslight can quell these moments of insight to create a compelling, convincing narrative of their victim's descent into madness.
+Many people have developed such strong, unhealthy dependencies on their abusers that they cannot recognize their behavior as inappropriate, dangerous, or abusive.
+Instead, they might feel grateful for even being able to keep the attention of someone and will likely cling even more tightly to the relationship.
+However, there may initially be pangs of distrust, suspicion, or doubt.
+Many people who continually gaslight can quell these moments of insight to create a compelling, convincing narrative of the experiencer's descent into questioning reality.

 Gaslighting In Psychology

-Although the actual carrying out of gaslighting in the play and film is over-the-top, most gaslighting is far more covert and therefore, in some ways, more sinister.
-Gaslighting might start with small, seemingly normal quips, such as, "You're so dramatic."
-Or "Why do you have to be so emotional?"
-Reacting emotionally to an emotionally-trying situation is a reasonable response.
-Being told that your behavior is dramatic, unreasonable, or over-emotional can pave the road to gaslighting, as it can slowly make you start to question your behavior and ideas.
+Although the actual carrying out of gaslighting in the play and film is over-the-top, most gaslighting is far more subtle.
+Gaslighting might start with small, seemingly normal quips, such as, "You're so dramatic," or "Why do you have to be so emotional?"
+Reacting emotionally to an emotionally trying situation is a reasonable response.
+Being told that your behavior is dramatic, unreasonable, or overly emotional can pave the road to gaslighting as it may slowly make you question your behavior and ideas.

-From a psychological perspective, this is extremely dangerous; the way that you view yourself powerfully influences the way you behave in your day-to-day life, It influences the way you engage with the people around you, and the way you go about setting and chasing goals.
-If you are perpetually unsure of yourself, riddled with doubt and anxiety, and wholly dependent on the person who is gaslighting you, you are vulnerable to developing severe anxiety, depression, and other mental health disorders that can pose serious risks to your health.
-Gaslighting is not merely a symptom of a toxic relationship; it is a pathway to effectively losing your sense of agency.
+This is quite dangerous from a psychological perspective; how you view yourself powerfully influences daily behavior.
+It affects how you engage with the people around you and set and chase your goals.
+Suppose you are perpetually unsure of yourself, riddled with doubt and anxiety, and wholly dependent on the person who is gaslighting you.
+In that case, you are vulnerable to developing anxiety, depression, and other mental health disorders that can pose serious risks to your health.
+Gaslighting is not merely a symptom of a toxic relationship; it can be a pathway to effectively losing your sense of agency.

-There are some warning signs to suggest that a partner, loved one, friend, or coworker is gaslighting you.
-These might show up right at the beginning of your relationship, or they may show up down the road; regardless of the exact timing, though, the effects of gaslighting usually remain the same:
+Some warning signs suggest that a partner loved one, friend, or coworker is gaslighting you.
+These might show up right at the beginning of your relationship, or they may appear down the road.

-- You question your perception.
-When the person in question seems to lie all of the time—or even lie on occasion—but is so confident in what they are saying, do you begin to wonder if maybe you just understood something wrong?
-For instance, if you have a coworker who gets into trouble for letting a project fall behind, and he immediately turns to you, with a pained look on his face, and says,"But…he was assigned to the project, not me," what is your immediate instinct?
+You question your perception.
+When the person in question seems to lie all the time—or even lie on occasion—but is so confident in what they are saying, do you begin to wonder if maybe you just understood something wrong?
+For instance, if you have a coworker who gets into trouble for letting a project fall behind, and he immediately turns to you, with a pained look on his face, and says," "But…he was assigned to the project, not me" what your immediate instinct is?
 To emphatically deny this claim, or to pause and question yourself?
-Gaslighters keep their victims on edge by regularly lying, often about seemingly unimportant things.
+Gaslighters keep the people they gaslight on edge by regularly lying, often about seemingly unimportant things.

-- You don't feel under attack when you are insulted or demeaned.
-The natural, healthy reaction to being defamed is to feel insulted, upset, or indignant.
+You don't feel under attack when you are insulted or demeaned.
+The natural, healthy reaction to defaming is to feel insulted, upset, or indignant.
 After all, if you are not cruel to your children, why would you sit by and let someone claim that you are?
-If, however, you find yourself sinking down and blithely accepting someone's claims that you are worthless, low, or lucky anyone is willing to spend any time with you, you might be a victim of gaslighting.
-Although gaslighters will start these attacks slowly, they gradually increase the frequency and scope of the attacks, which can leave you feeling as though you are worthless, and your perpetrator is right.
+If, however, you find yourself sinking down and blithely accepting someone's claims that you are worthless, low, or lucky anyone is willing to spend any time with you, you might be subject to gaslighting.
+Although gaslighters will start these attacks slowly, they gradually increase the frequency and scope of the attacks, which can leave you feeling as though you are worthless, and that your perpetrator is right.

 Treatment After Experiencing Gaslighting

-Fortunately, many people who have experienced gaslighting are able to get help.
-Whether their abuser slips up one too many times and is caught in their lie, or they gain the clarity required to stand up for themselves, it is possible to get help and recover from the negative effects of gaslighting.
-Some relief can be found in work done on your own, and some relief requires more significant intervention.
+Fortunately, many people who have experienced gaslighting find meaningful help.
+Whether their abuser slips up one too many times and is caught in their lie or gains the clarity required to stand up for themselves, it is possible to get help and recover from the negative effects of gaslighting.
+Some relief can be found in work done independently, which requires more significant intervention.

-The first step in recovering from gaslighting is getting away from the relationship.
-If you are in a romantic relationship or friendship, you can cut off all contact.
+The first step in recovering from gaslighting is setting boundaries and getting away from the relationship if possible.
+If you are in a romantic relationship or friendship, you may want to consider stopping communication entirely.
 If you are in a familial or workplace relationship, you can create boundaries and limit contact as much as possible.
 In any situation and any relationship, getting some distance from your abuser will be an important part of setting yourself toward the road to healing.

-Therapy can be an important part of recovering from gaslighting.
-Therapists are trained to help you find more detached, objective ways of looking at your life and options, and might be able to help you find your way back to a healthier, stronger sense of self, and a brighter perception of how you can exist in the world.
-The therapists employed through ReGain.Us operate online and can provide therapy at a variety of price points, all from the comfort of your home, where you can feel safe and protected as you discuss the horrors you may have experienced through your time with a gaslighter.
+Therapy can also form an important part of recovering from gaslighting.
+Mental health experts are trained to help you find more detached, objective ways of looking at your life and options and might help you find your way back to a healthier, stronger sense of self and a brighter perception of how you can exist in the world.